Sudokuru/Frontend/docs/Components/SudokuBoard/BoardLogic.md

 This is based on the difficulty of the puzzle.

 Users can get a maximum of 30 points.
-Users get 10 points for an easy puzzle, 20 points for a medium puzzle, and 30 points for a hard puzzle.
+Users get 10 points for an novice puzzle, 20 points for a trainee or amateur puzzle, and 30 points for a layman puzzle.

 ### Incorrect cells and hints score